MarkMinerov/Artificial-Intelligence/Natural Language Processing/README.md

 - **Character embeddings**: Character embeddings represent words or subwords as sequences of character embeddings, rather than as single tokens.
 This can be useful for handling out-of-vocabulary words, as well as for modeling morphological variations and spelling variations in text.

 - **Sentence embeddings**: Sentence embeddings represent entire sentences as fixed-length vectors that capture their meaning and context.
 They can be generated using pre-trained models like the Universal Sentence Encoder or InferSent, or learned from scratch using neural network models like the SkipThought model.

+- **Positional Embedding**: Positional Embedding is another part of embeddings.
+This layer has no weights and does not get optimized while learning.
+This layer encode a sequence of words into a matrix of numbers where each row represents a vector of numbers with predefined length of n.